Fears for cocklers in Lytham 'gold rush'

 "It is exactly like the Chinese in the Morecambe Bay tragedy but on a bigger scale.

-"It needs policing and a register of who is going out there."'Could be repercussions'
+"It needs policing and a register of who is going out there."

 There is an air of fear in the fishing community about speaking out about the dangers of cockling.